fpsvogel/learn-ruby/README.md

 ## Rails

 My app that I'm currently working on is [Plain Reading](https://plainreading.herokuapp.com/).

-It's my way of avoiding "tutorial hell": in addition to following the steps in each tutorial for myself (i.e. making my own copy of their app), I take some time after each tutorial to turn that new knowledge into skill by working on my own Rails app.
+[Here's how I built it.](https://fpsvogel.com/posts/2021/first-rails-app-plain-reading) It's my way of avoiding "tutorial hell": in addition to following the steps in each tutorial for myself (i.e. making my own copy of their app), I take some time after each tutorial to turn that new knowledge into skill by working on my own Rails app.

 - **Community:**
   - [Reddit](https://www.reddit.com/r/rails)